 Garmin (GRMN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of personal navigation devices had lost 6.84% over the past month, outpacing the Computer and Technology sector's loss of 8.19% and lagging the S&P 500's loss of 5.29% in that time.
+Coming into today, shares of the maker of personal navigation devices had lost 3.81% in the past month.
+In that same time, the Computer and Technology sector lost 5.35%, while the S&P 500 lost 4.03%.

-Investors will be hoping for strength from Garmin as it approaches its next earnings release, which is expected to be February 16, 2022.
-In that report, analysts expect Garmin to post earnings of $1.41 per share.
-This would mark a year-over-year decline of 18.5%.
+Garmin will be looking to display strength as it nears its next earnings release, which is expected to be February 16, 2022.
+The company is expected to report EPS of $1.41, down 18.5% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $1.37 billion, up 1.01% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Garmin.
+Any recent changes to analyst estimates for Garmin should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.93% higher.
-Garmin currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Garmin is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Garmin is currently trading at a Forward P/E ratio of 19.84.
-Its industry sports an average Forward P/E of 20.28, so we one might conclude that Garmin is trading at a discount comparatively.
+Valuation is also important, so investors should note that Garmin has a Forward P/E ratio of 19.95 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.91.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 211, which puts it in the bottom 18% of all 250+ industries.
+This group has a Zacks Industry Rank of 207, putting it in the bottom 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.